Injecting linguistic knowledge into BERT for Dialogue State Tracking: Model

 where $\matr{M}_{[i,j]}$ denotes the similarity between $i$-th and $j$-th words in the utterance.
 For example, in the utterance \textit{"All flights from Denver to Pittsburgh leaving after 6pm and before 7pm"}, the tokens within "after 6pm and before 7pm" exhibit substantial correlations among themselves, contrasting their weaker relations to the external tokens like "Pittsburgh" and "leaving". \end{enumerate}

-In essence, CPM features encapsulate crucial semantic patterns, inclusive of phrases encompassing slots and values, which surpass the limitations of linear word order, often embodying hierarchical structures.
+In essence, CPM features encapsulate crucial semantic patterns, including phrases encompassing slots and values, which surpass the limitation of linear word order, and often embodying hierarchical structures.
 The composition coefficients can be directly correlated to the semantic frame in the utterance, while the vertex coefficients can undergo further transformations.

-The interpretability of CPM originates from its foundation in the bag-of-words subspace, enabling geometric properties in the reduced subspace to revert to the original bag-of-words space, interpretable through the relationships among the set of basis, corresponding to the corpus vocabulary.
-To illustrate this interpretability, we processed all dialogue turn pairs solely related to the \textit{train} domain in the MultiWoZ 2.4 dataset, utilizing WordPiece tokenizer.
-Words with less than two occurrences were substituted with a unique "[UNK]" token, and a 3-dimensional MVS encompassing all representation points of dialogue turns in the reduced 3-D subspace was calculated.
+The interpretability of CPM originates from its foundation in the bag-of-words subspace, enabling geometric properties in the reduced subspace to revert to the original bag-of-words space, interpretable through the relationship among the set of basis, corresponding to the corpus vocabulary.
+To illustrate this interpretability, we process all dialogue turn pairs solely related to the \textit{train} domain in the MultiWoZ 2.4 dataset, utilizing WordPiece tokenizer.
+Words with less than two occurrences were substituted with a unique "[UNK]" token, and a 3-dimensional MVS encompassing all representation points of dialogue turns in the reduced 3-D subspace is calculated.

-Figure \ref{fig:3d-mvs} presents the resultant 3D polytope.
+Figure \ref{fig:3d-mvs} presents the resulting 3D polytope.
 Notably, a subset of utterances align closely with the polytope’s contour, while the majority tend to aggregate loosely around its center.
 Hence, generating a minimum volume polytope is pivotal, ensuring the vertices are as proximate to most utterances as feasible.
 Subsequently, the four vertices on the 3D polytope could be analyzed through two methods:

 \begin{enumerate} \item \textbf{Examining the top $k$ words of vertices.} This is determined based on the previously mentioned vertex coordinates of the polytope, with $k=10$. \item \textbf{Identifying Nearest Dialogue Pairs to Vertices.} This is gauged by Euclidean distance in the reduced 3-D subspace.
 The proximity of similar dialogue pairs, showcasing analogous semantic structures in the original bag-of-words subspace, provides insights into semantic structures linked to the vertices.
-The three nearest dialogue pairs for each vertex are considered. \end{enumerate}
+Three nearest dialogue pairs for each vertex are considered. \end{enumerate}